dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/pr-template.md

 The PR Template URL setting will be automatically set for most repositories, depending on the connection method.

 - If you connect to your repository via in-app integrations with your git provider or the "Git Clone" method via SSH, this URL setting will be auto-populated and editable.
+  - For AWS CodeCommit, this URL setting isn't auto-populated and must be manually configured.
 - If you connect via a dbt Cloud [Managed repository](/docs/collaborate/git/managed-repository), this URL will not be set, and the IDE will prompt users to merge the changes directly into their default branch.

-The PR template URL supports two variables which can be used to build a URL string.
+The PR template URL supports two variables that can be used to build a URL string.
 These variables, `{{source}}` and `{{destination}}` return branch names based on the state of the configured Environment and active branch open in the IDE.
 The `{{source}}` variable represents the active development branch, and the `{{destination}}` variable